Why are bees driven, what motivates them?

 In Japan, the colour pink has a masculine association.
 The Sakura pink cherry trees that blossom in spring represent young warriors (Samurai) who fell in battle in the prime of their life.

-Pink is a sign of trust in Korea and in Latin America, it’s symbolic to architecture.
-Jaipur City in India is a tourist attraction.
+In India, Jaipur City is a tourist attraction.
 It has forts, palaces, temples and bazaars which are predominantly pink.
 The geography is often called ‘The Pink City’.

 Pink Clouds, Art Photograph, Hugo Richardson